-- 1. sync causes all preceding operations to appear to have completed before any subsequent operations are started.
-This instruction is therefore quite expensive. - 2. lwsync (light-weight sync) orders loads with respect to subsequent loads and stores, and also orders stores.
+- 2. lwsync (light-weight sync) orders loads with respect to subsequent loads and stores, and also orders stores.
 However, it does not order stores with respect to subsequent loads.
 Interestingly enough, the lwsync instruction enforces the same ordering as does zSeries, and coincidentally, SPARC TSO. - 3. eieio (enforce in-order execution of I/O, in case you were wondering) causes all preceding cacheable stores to appear to have completed before all subsequent stores.
 However, stores to cacheable memory are ordered separately from stores to non-cacheable memory, which means that eieio will not force an MMIO store to precede a spinlock release. - 4. isync forces all preceding instructions to appear to have completed before any subsequent instructions start execution.
 This means that the preceding instructions must have progressed far enough that any traps they might generate have either happened or are guaranteed not to happen, and that any side-effects of these instructions (for example, page-table changes) are seen by the subsequent instructions.

 Unfortunately, none of these instructions line up exactly with Linux's wmb() primitive, which requires all stores to be ordered, but does not require the other high-overhead actions of the sync instruction.
 But there is no choice: ppc64 versions of wmb() and mb() are defined to be the heavyweight sync instruction.
 However, Linux's smp_wmb() instruction is never used for MMIO (since a driver must carefully order MMIOs in UP as well as SMP kernels, after all), so it is defined to be the lighter weight eieio instruction.
-This instruction may well be unique in having a five-vowel mneumonic, which stands for "enforce inorder execution of I/O".
+This instruction may well be unique in having a five-vowel mneumonic.
 The smp_mb() instruction is also defined to be the sync instruction, but both smp_rmb() and rmb() are defined to be the lighter-weight lwsync instruction.

 Power features "cumulativity", which can be used to obtain transitivity.
 When used properly, any code seeing the results of an earlier code fragment will also see the accesses that this earlier code fragment itself saw.
-Much more detail is available from McKenney and Silvera [18].
+Much more detail is available from McKenney and Silvera [MS09].

 Many members of the POWER architecture have incoherent instruction caches, so that a store to memory will not necessarily be reflected in the instruction cache.
 Thankfully, few people write self-modifying code these days, but JITs and compilers do it all the time.
 Furthermore, recompiling a recently run program looks just like self-modifying code from the CPU's viewpoint.
-The ichi instruction (instruction cache block invalidate) invalidates a specified cache line from the instruction cache, and may be used in these situations.
+The icbi instruction (instruction cache block invalidate) invalidates a specified cache line from the instruction cache, and may be used in these situations.

-7.6 SPARC RMO, PSO, and TSO
+7.7 SPARC RMO, PSO, and TSO

 Solaris on SPARC uses TSO (total-store order), as does Linux when built for the "sparc" 32-bit architecture.
-However, a 64-bit Linux kernel (the "sparc64" architecture) runs SPARC in RMO (relaxed-memory order) mode [20].
+However, a 64-bit Linux kernel (the "sparc64" architecture) runs SPARC in RMO (relaxed-memory order) mode [SPA94].
 The SPARC architecture also offers an intermediate PSO (partial store order).
 Any program that runs in RMO will also run in either PSO or TSO, and similarly, a program that runs in PSO will also run in TSO.
-Moving a shared-memory parallel program in the other direction may require careful insertion of memory barriers, although, as noted earlier, programs that make standard use of synchronization primitives need not worry about memory barriers
+Moving a shared-memory parallel program in the other direction may require careful insertion of memory barriers, although, as noted earlier, programs that make standard use of synchronization primitives need not worry about memory barriers.

-SPARC has a very flexible memory-barrier instruction [20] that permits fine-grained control of ordering:
+SPARC has a very flexible memory-barrier instruction [SPA94] that permits fine-grained control of ordering: